letphil/web-dev-course/02section/README.md

 #### Related technologies

-    HTML is often used with other technologies, such as Cascading Style Sheets (CSS) and JavaScript.
-CSS is used to style HTML elements, while JavaScript adds interactive features.
+    HTML is often used with other technologies, such as Cascading Style Sheets (CSS) and Javascript.
+CSS is used to style HTML elements, while Javascript adds interactive features.

 #### History